Did you know that the average completion rate of an online course is 15% or less?

 Now you already know how to make online classes more effective for students.
 So, go ahead and create an amazing course on OnlineCourseHost.com.

 There are so many people waiting to learn from you!

 I hope this guide helps you cut through the noise.
 More so, I hope it’s given you the confidence to start your online course journey.

-If you are looking to ask any question you need on online course creation, you can reach me here on my Facebook group:
+If you are looking to ask any questions you need on online course creation, you can reach me here on my Facebook group:

 If you would like to get notified when other guides and useful content on online course creation is available at the Academy, then you can join us here:

 You can find many other guides like this in our Free Course Creators Academy

 Here are some of our other popular articles and guides:

 - How To Create An Online Course (In 15 Super-Practical Steps)